-The Healthcare Nutrition Council (HNC) appreciates the opportunity to submit comments to the Food and Drug Administration (FDA) regarding to its open docket titled "Review of Existing Center for Food Safety and Applied Nutrition Regulatory and Information Collection Requirements" (Docket No. FDA-2017-N-5094).
+The Healthcare Nutrition Council (HNC) appreciates the opportunity to submit comments to the Food and Drug Administration (FDA) regarding to its open docket titled "Review of Existing Center for Drug Evaluation and Research Regulatory and Information Collection Requirements" (Docket No. FDA-2017-N-5101).

 HNC applauds the FDA for being open to identifying existing regulations that could be modified, repealed, or replaced, aiming at achieving meaningful burden reduction while allowing the Agency to achieve its public health mission and fulfill its statutory obligations.
-One important FDA regulatory area HNC will address is Medical Foods.
+One important FDA regulatory area HNC will address is the "Guidance for Clinical Investigators, Sponsors, and IRBs: Investigational New Drug Applications (INDs) - Determining Whether Human Research Studies Can Be Conducted Without an IND" and its impact on Medical Foods.
 Medical Foods play an important role in the dietary management of patients with numerous diseases and conditions.
 Since the Medical Foods category was defined in 1988 (21 U.S.C. §360ee (b)(3)), several attempts to develop a clearer framework were initiated without necessarily leading to the needed result.
 HNC strongly believes there is a need for a broad and open dialogue with all concerned stakeholders (i.e., government, patients, manufacturers, academia and health care professionals) followed by firm and decisive actions to enact a comprehensive, efficient and science-based framework for Medical Foods.
-Additionally, we think that such reform would help resolve current ambiguities within the Medical Food category, modernize the category in accordance with advances in nutrition science, incentivize research and innovation in disease and nutrition, better address the evolving patient needs and reduce regulatory burden in areas where such burdens have not served a public health interest.
+We think that such reform would reduce regulatory burden in areas where such burdens have not served a public health interest.

 To achieve the ultimate goal of improving patient health outcomes, and echoing FDA Commissioner Scott Gottlieb on the FDA's new policy steps related to stem cell therapies and regenerative medicine, "the FDA must advance an efficient and least burdensome framework as a way to help new products remain compliant with the law through a regulatory structure that does not become a barrier to beneficial new innovation".
-FDA's efforts on the Medical Foods framework should also maintain high ethical, quality and scientific standards and prevent unscrupulous actors from being able to deceive patients, caregivers and healthcare providers.
+FDA's efforts should maintain high ethical, quality and scientific standards and prevent unscrupulous actors from being able to deceive patients, caregivers and healthcare providers.

-While HNC believes that a longer term modernization of the Medical Foods category is necessary, we would like to call FDA's attention on the need to initially review and modify specific, unduly, and burdensome regulatory requirements forming the current framework of Medical Foods, resulting in an ambiguous environment that stifles research and innovation.
-Focusing on the following interim revisions and recommendations could alleviate confusion and lead to a more efficient and less burdensome regulatory system:
+We would like to call FDA's attention on the need to initially review and modify a specific, unduly, and burdensome regulatory requirement that currently impacts Medical Foods, resulting in an ambiguous environment that stifles research and innovation.
+Focusing on the following interim revision, while a broader modernization of regulations takes place, could alleviate confusion and lead to a more efficient and less burdensome regulatory system: